ials/seminario2/README.md

 ### Semana 3 - Septiembre 7 - Septiembre 11

-This week there are no face-to-face activities.
-Instead, students will independently develop the following tasks:

 - Students review  what to write in the first chapter of their Master Thesis:
   - [Introduction (USW, 2020)](https://student.unsw.edu.au/introductions)
   - [The Introductory Chapter (Evans, 2014)](https://drive.google.com/file/d/17vNf_QX6Fh-yfVzO3u-5sZc3gN5KS4D_/view?usp=sharing)